An Iconic Heavy Hitter Algorithm Made Private

 where $X'$ is derived from $X$ by the removal of a single element.
 Corollary~\ref{cor:state_difference} asserts that among the items common to both tracked sets, that is, $x \in \mathcal{T} \cap \mathcal{T}'$, there exists at most one for which the counters differ, and this discrepancy is bounded by a single increment.

-Second, it guarantees that items outside the intersection are associated with low counts, specifically bounded above by the minimum counter in $\mathcal{T}\pr$ plus one.
+Second, it guarantees that items outside the intersection are associated with low counts, specifically bounded above by the minimum counter plus one.
 These properties together imply that the output of $\spacesaving$ is inherently stable, and thus amenable to privatization via two mechanisms: (1) obscuring the small count differences among shared items, and (2) suppressing isolated items whose counts fall below a threshold.

-The first mechanism is realized by injecting Laplace noise into the counters of tracked items.
+The first mechanism is realized by injecting $\laplacedist$ noise into the counters of tracked items.
 Since the sensitivity of the counters restricted to $\mathcal{T} \cap \mathcal{T}'$ is at most one, Lemma~\ref{lem:laplace_vector} ensures that adding independent noise drawn from $\laplacedist(1/\varepsilon)$ suffices to achieve differential privacy.